 In May of 2009, at just 14 years of age, I launched my first business—a small website design company known as Next Step Webs.
 With the intent of holding this job for the summer months only, I began seeking local customers.
 Rapidly, this little venture expanded to conducting business across the nation.

 With my newfound passion for developing startups, I branched out and created HOA Express as a website builder for neighborhoods and condos.
-Today, this originally small endeavor has grown into an industry leader with customers from all over North America.
+Today, this originally small endeavor has grown into an industry leader with customers from all over the world.

 I've also established Sleeker App Studios as an innovative mobile app development company.
-Under this, I've published two apps, including GradePro, a tool used tens of thousands of times every day.
+Under this, I've published three apps, including GradePro, a tool used tens of thousands of times every day.

 SnapLauncher joined the Next Step Webs family in 2014 as the most intuitive small business website builder.

 Day-in and day-out I work on and develop a broad array of industry leading software.
 I am a full-stack software developer capable of everything from high performance infrastructure design and maintenance to front-end web and app development.
 It's my drive for success and perfection that's led to me being almost entirely self-taught.
 I now have over nine years of experience, dating all the way back to an early dabble with HTML in elementary school.
 Take a dive into my most prominent skills:

 Primarily, I live to glorify God with the gifts and talents He's given me.
 I am actively involved in my church where I go to school as well as my hometown church.

 Christ-centered community is heavily stressed at my church in Waco, where I spend the majority of the year.
 I strive to participate in as many activities as I can to foster growth within this community.
 My service on the leadership team includes being on staff as a college ministry intern, leading a missional community (Bible study), and designing various digital and print graphics on the media team.